|The Transcultural Nursing Society is pleased to invite you to attend its 43rd Annual Conference and

 New York Black Nurses Association, Inc.

 Omega Chi Chapter Chi Eta Phi Sorority, Inc.

-Philippine Nurses Association of America-New York
+Philippine Nurses Association of New York

-Philippine Nurses Association of America (New Jersey) Chapters
+Philippine Nurses Association of New Jersey

 Queens County Black Nurses Association